spotify/docgenerator/README.md

 #To Use
+## Source Code Annotations

+If you do nothing, you'll still get some manner of usable documentation, however I presume you probably want more than that.

+If you add `@DocEnum` annotations to your enums, you can add javadoc to the individual values in the enum, as well as to the enum itself, rather than the fairly bland thing it does otherwise.

+On your Resource methods, you can add `@ArgumentDoc` annotations on the arguments to the method which can contain doc on the individual parameters to the method.

+Then for an example exchange, there are the `@ExampleRequest`, `@ExampleResponse` and `@ExampleArgs` annotations that are mostly-self exlpanatory

+  * You can put `@ExampleRequest("text of request body here")` and it will make an example request item in the document.
+If the method is annotated with `@Consumes(APPLICATION_JSON)`, it will reformat the JSON, so you can pack it in the source code if you like.  * Likewise there is an `@ExampleResponse("text of response here")` which acts the same way as `@ExampleRequest`.

+  * Then there is `@ExampleArgs("varname=value|other=other_Value...")`.
+    If you have path arguments, when composing the url in the documentation, it will substitute occurrences of `{varname}` with the value from the annotation.

+If you use the Example annotations, when you set up the plugin in maven, you will/may want to set a few things:

+  * `<endpointPrefix>` Allows you to prefix your endpoint urls which can be handy depending on how the thing is actually deployed
+  * `<exampleHostPort>` When composing the url in the examples, this is the hostname:port it will use.
+The `:port` part can be omitted.
+  * `<examplesAreSsl>` It will generate examples that use SSL.
+Defaults to true.

 ## Maven Configuration

 There are two parts to the documentation generator:

   1. The annotation processor that scans the code for annotations and drops files based upon what it finds
   2. The maven report plugin that takes those things, and possibly jar file locations, and generates the report.

-First, to add the annotation processor to your code, add the following bit to the `pom.xml` of you project.
+First, to add the annotation processor to your code, add the following bit to the `pom.xml` of your project.

 ```xml
     <dependency>